Configure Wire-Server for federation¶

 allowAll: true

-Applying all configuration changes¶
+Applying all configuration changes

-Depending on your installation method and time you initially installed your first version of wire-server, commands to
+Depending on your installation method and time you initially installed

-run to apply all of the above configrations may vary.
-You want to ensure that you upgrade the nginx-ingress-services
+above configrations may vary.
+You want to ensure that you upgrade the

 and wire-server